Sulav182/in-vehicle-security/README.md

 - 3 Power supply chord

 ### Setup
 Each arduino is fitted with CAN Bus Shield.
 The CAN protocol consists of two wires, CAN high and CAN low, for bidirectional data transmission.
 As can be seen in the picture, CAN high port of the shield is connected together via green, blue and orange wires on the breadboard.
 Similarly, CAN low port is connected by brown, yellow, and red wire on the breadboard.
+Since the wires pinned along the vertical lines in a breadboard connect the arduinos, the data can be sent and received.
 The arduinos can be connected to a laptop or directly to a power cable to turn it on.

 ### Libraries used
 - CAN_BUS_SHIELD